Vishal Malhotra

-Vishal Malhotra (born 15 November 1977) is an Indian film and television actor and a show host.
+Vishal Malhotra is an Indian film and television actor and a show host.
 Malhotra was first seen hosting Disney Hour in 1995, and as a teenager in Hip Hip Hurray in 1998.
 He also hosted Disney Time on Sony Entertainment Television in 2004.
 He is also the part of Disney channel's serial named Vicky & Vetaal, in which he plays the role of Vetaal.